Title: The 5th Wave

 The 5th Wave: Book vs. Movie

-The 5th Wave by Rick Yancey is an epic dystopian novel that is gripping, well-written and makes the reader think about the world around us.
+Comparing the book vs. movie of The 5th Wave by Rick Yancey is quite interesting.
+The book is an epic dystopian novel that is gripping, well-written and makes the reader think about the world around us.
 How excited do you get when one of your favourite series is optioned for the big screen?
 It seems that so many young adult novels are being adapted into screen plays these days and some are definite hits, while others seem to miss the boat completely.
 While the movie absolutely contains many incredible scenes that are captivating and well-acted by its fantastic cast, there is so much deviation from the story that I felt annoyed at parts of the film.

 First of all, how can one not fall in love with the amazing The 5th Wave series created by Rick Yancey?
 The frightening world that earth becomes when aliens have taken over the planet is realistically written through alternating perspectives, which gives the reader a very well-rounded impression of the scenes in the story.
 The major character in the novel, Cassie, is an average teenager who must turn into a quick thinking assassin in a race against time and to save her life.
 The reader is sucked into this alternate world that earth has become and is made to contemplate how the world we live in and our existence is a precious gift.